There are many treatment options for

 The main goals are to:

-- Control the cancer (by keeping it stable or shrinking it)
+- control the cancer (by keeping it stable or shrinking it)

-- Manage your symptoms and any side-effects of treatment
+- manage your symptoms and any side-effects of treatment

-- Help you live as well as possible for as long as possible
+- help you live as well as possible for as long as possible.

 Treatment options